 The process of having a computer perform multiple tasks simultaneously.
-During multitasking, tasks such as listening to a CD or browsing the Internet can be performed in the background while using other programs in the foreground such as an e-mail client.
+During multitasking, tasks such as listening to music or browsing the Internet are performed in the background while using others in the foreground.

 Advantages of multitasking

-- Data can be copied and moved between programs.
+- Data can be copied and pasted, or dragged and dropped, between programs.

-- Increases productivity, since dozens of programs can be running at once.
+- May increase productivity, because multiple programs can be running at once.

 Disadvantages of multitasking

 - If on a laptop or portable device, takes more battery power.